 - Melt crushed candy for windows.

-Over 50 builders participated in our 2016 Gingerbread House Extravaganza, and we were thrilled and amazed by the unique creations they produced.
-Each year, we ask visitors to select their favorite gingerbread creation so that we can present a special People’s Choice winner at the end of the show.
-You can view the 2016 winners here.
+We were thrilled and amazed by the unique creations that are produced each year.
+Not only are the creations judged but we ask visitors to select their favorite gingerbread creation so that we can present a special People’s Choice winner at the end of the show.